-Automatic evaluation for agents with language model judges.
-Building on the large and diverse set of tasks generated by the pipeline, we employ pretrained language models to attempt and evaluate web navigation tasks.
-We dispatch language model agents to perform tasks by making calls to the Playwright API.
-We then employ language model judges to evaluate rollouts from agents.
+Unlocking a dynamic internet-scale environment.
+Building on the large and diverse set of tasks, we employ pretrained language models to attempt and evaluate tasks.
+We run language model agents to perform tasks using the Playwright API.
+We then employ language model judges to evaluate trajectories.

 @misc{Trabucco2025InSTA,